franos-cm/dilithium-comparison/README.md

 >
 > Therefore, this third implementation not only differs significantly from the others, but it is also not as easily simulated using the typical Vivado workflow.

+For reasons that will become apparent later, we have decided to call the implementation in [2] "LowRes" (*Low Resource Usage*), and the implementation in [3] "HighPerf" (*High Performance*), in order to differentiate them.
+We also refer to the three main Dilithium operations as `KEYGEN`, `SIGN`, and `VERIFY`.

 # 2. Key design points

 ## 2.1.
 Modularity

 The two cores are designed with different degrees of modularity.

-Especifically, LowRes is composed of three base designs — each capable of performing one of Dilithium's three main operations — and one additional design that essentially integrates the other three to provide a complete suite for the algorithm.
+Specifically, LowRes is composed of three base designs — each capable of performing one of Dilithium's three main operations — and one additional design that essentially integrates the other three to provide a complete suite for the algorithm.

 This modular structure allows for projects which only need to perform one of the operations (for example, a system that is only interested in validating signatures), to reduce its resource usage.